mupfelofen-de/dailyhack.eu/blog/_posts/2020-01-23-first-contact.md

 [dailyhack.eu](https://dailyhack.eu).

 My name is Michael Fitzmayer, and first and foremost I'm a lucky husband and proud father of two.
-Speaking of which: my son Jakob and my daughter Käthe are truly my most important contributions to this world and I could not imagine life without them anymore.
+Speaking of which: our son Jakob and our daughter Käthe are truly my most important contributions to this world and I could not imagine life without them anymore.